Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Generalized integral means spectrum

 which immediately shows that the B--S line $q=2p$ intersects $\mathcal Q$ only at the origin and stays above its lower branch.

 The B--S line therefore does not intersect the segment of green parabola $\mathcal G$ between $P_0$ and $Q_0$, nor the quartic $\mathcal Q$ below $Q_0$ (Fig. \ref{separ}).
-Thus the novel spectrum $\beta_1$ {\it does not} a priori appear in the version of whole-plane SLE considered in Ref. \cite{BS}.
+Thus, as shown rigorously in Ref. \cite{BDZ}, the novel spectrum $\beta_1$ {\it does not} a priori appear in the version of whole-plane SLE considered in Ref. \cite{BS}.
 The B--S line nevertheless intersects $\mathcal G$ at $p''_0$ \eqref{pseconde0} to the left of $Q_0$, in a domain lying above the quartic and where the integral mean receives a non-vanishing contribution from the SLE tip.
-But if that integral mean is restricted to avoid a neighborhood of $z=1$, whose image is the tip, only the bulk spectrum remains, and a phase transition will take place from $\beta_0$ to $\beta_1$ when the line $q=2p$ crosses $\mathcal G$.
+But if that integral mean is restricted to avoid a neighborhood of $z=1$, whose image is the tip, only the bulk spectrum remains, and a phase transition will take place from $\beta_0$ to $\beta_1$ when the line $q=2p$ crosses $\mathcal G$, as shown in Ref. \cite{BDZ}.
 As we shall see in Section \ref{mfoldspectrum}, the $\beta_1$ spectrum can also directly appear in the averaged integral means spectra of higher $m$-fold transforms of the B--S version of whole-plane SLE.